-3.02 Graduate School Training Agreement
+3.04 Graduate School Training Agreement

 A training agreement provided by the graduate school must be signed and dated by the KPNC site director and/or primary supervisor and/or school field placement coordinator and/or trainee before training commences.
+Pre-Master's Interns will receive regularly scheduled, face-to-face, individual, or triadic supervision of no less than one hour per week by an LCSW, LMFT or LPCC, or licensed psychologist throughout the year for every 5 hours of direct patient care.
 KPNC supervisors must meet the training agreement requirements for supervisors of the trainee's graduate school.

-3.03 Supervised Clinical Experience Log
+3.05 Supervised Clinical Hours Log